By Gordon Nary

 Sloan: I joined the SPRED Ministry from its start at OLPH 18 years ago.
 At that time, there was a real need, several OLPH families had small children with developmental disabilities who would benefit from the ministry.
 Naturally, parents wanted their children to experience a sense of the sacred in their life, and in time, receive their sacraments.

 Before it launched at OLPH, Julia Hess (SPRED’s Community Worker) spoke at our Masses.
 Distinctly remember being moved by her description of the ministry.
 The idea of our (Catholic) Church fully welcoming kids/teens and adults with developmental disabilities and nurturing their spiritual life was intriguing.
 Felt compelled to learn more.

 When I joined SPRED it was a very active time in my life, traveling for work, volunteering, and raising two small children.
 Looking back you might say it wasn’t the ideal time to get involved but actually SPRED was and is the perfect anecdote to a busy life, soon it became a priority.

 Gordon: How many catechists are in your ministry and what age group to your serve?

-Sloan: At OLPH we are blessed with two full SPRED groups, we meet on different evenings, we each welcome 6-10 year olds from our parish and surrounding parishes.
+Sloan: At OLPH we are blessed with two full SPRED groups, we meet on different evenings, we each welcome 6-10-year-olds from our parish and surrounding parishes.
 Spred fosters one on one relationships, when we are all present, we have 6 friends and their assigned catechists, as well as our Leader Catechist and Activity Catechist.
 14 total.
-Our friends have the supportive presence of our catechists, and we in turn have their life giving presence.
-Together we are in relationship.
+Our friends have the supportive presence of our catechists, and we in turn have their life-giving presence.
+Together we are in a relationship.

 Gordon: What surprised you the most about SPRED and your involvement?